jinbass/NJCircleLine/README.md

 # NJCircleLine

 Wanna draw a dot line like the one in Google Map?
 Use NJCircleLine! :-)
-This library provide you a simple interface to be able to draw route navigation like dot lines.
+This library provide you a simple interface to draw route-navigation-like dot lines.
 Not only it can draw straight linear lines with a collection of dots, it could also hit the Google Direcrtion API on your behalf and draw the returned route with dot lines as long as a configuration if provided.
 This library also provide you interface to redraw/resize your lines in case of map camera zoom changes.

 <img src="screenshots/live.gif" width="400"/>